FAQs for Accessory Units and Renting

 What is an Internal Accessory Dwelling Unit or IADU?

 It is a portion of the primary dwelling (home) that is designated as a separate living space.
-Examples of IADUs are basement apartments and rooms for rent.
+Examples of IADUs are basement apartments.
 Section 19.02 of the Land Development Code defines an IADU as:

 “A residential unit that is located on the same lot as a detached single-family dwelling unit and is internal or attached to a detached single-family dwelling.”